WGUNDERWOOD/DyadicKDE.jl/README.md

 [Cattaneo, Feng and Underwood, 2022](https://arxiv.org/abs/2201.05967) can be replicated by running the Julia script [test/paper_replication.jl](https://github.com/WGUNDERWOOD/DyadicKDE.jl/tree/main/test/paper_replication.jl).
-This script may take a long time to run, but can be accelerated for example by first starting Julia with `julia -t 8` to use 8 CPU threads.
+This script may take a long time to run (several hours), but can be accelerated for example by first starting Julia with `julia -t 8` to use 8 CPU threads.